IASPEI Statutes with By-Laws*

 - Before the General Assembly, the President shall appoint a Resolutions Committee consisting of one officer of the Association and two other persons.

-- All resolutions to be presented at the Plenary Meeting of the Association must be transmitted in writing to the Resolutions Committee at least two days before the said meeting.
-It is the responsibility of the Resolutions Committee to word the resolutions consistently with the terminology of the Association and of the Union.
+- All resolutions to be presented at the Plenary Meeting of the Association must be transmitted in writing to the Resolutions Committee at least the day before the said meeting.
+It is the responsibility of the Resolutions Committee to word the resolutions consistently with the terminology of the Association and of the IUGG.

 - The Nominating Committee should keep in mind the need for persons of executive ability, comprehensive scientific interests, and broad geographical representation and should consult, where possible, with former Presidents of the Association.